FreeMarker tutorial

 The Spring Boot starts an embedded Tomcat server, listening on port 8080.

-This tutorial was dedicated to the FreeMarker template engine.
+In this tutorial we have worked with the FreeMarker template engine.

 List all Java tutorials.